argonde/codeSkills/README.md

 * [Advanced R](http://adv-r.had.co.nz/) Yet another website based on a book.
 It introduces the more advanced features of the R language, e.g. style, exception handling, functional programming, R's C interface, etc ...

+* [Awesome R Learning](https://github.com/iamericfletcher/awesome-r-learning-resources#readme): The 'Awesome' page to be found on GitHub, loaded with every piece of info you might never need on R resources.

 * [DataCamp Community Tutorials](https://www.datacamp.com/community/tutorials): Tutorials, some of which are user-created, on R, and as aforementioned also Python, SQL, Git, ...

 * [Data Wrangling](https://clayford.github.io/dwir): Very neat course notes from the University of Virginia, encompassing from basics, to R data structures, data manipulation, data washing and the "Tidy" approach.
 The corresponding R files are available at [Github](https://github.com/clayford/DataWranglingInR).